DomBom16/zenif/docs/modules/cli.md

 The function takes in the `name`, `greeting`, and `shout` parameters.
 It constructs a greeting message and converts it to uppercase if the `--shout` flag is set to `True`.
 The return value is automatically displayed in the terminal.
 It's also good to use docstrings for all your commands as they are used to provide insightful information for the `--help` command.

-However, running this script won't activite our function yet.
-We need to pass the `cli.run()` method to activite the CLI.
+However, running this script won't activate our function yet since it's not being called anywhere.
+In order to call this from the command line, we need to pass the `cli.run()` method to activate the CLI.

 ```python
 if __name__ == "__main__":